pkud28/IoT-project/README.md

 ## IoT sensorlike system

 This is a project from my uni IoT classes.
-It pretends to be system, in which 5 sensors are sending reports in given periods of time
+Its a system, in which 5 sensors are sending reports in given periods of time

 Every sensor (sensor-1, sensor-2, sensor-3, sensor-4, sensor-5) has its own modifiable configuration file (f.e. sensor-1.json)